What Else Can I Do?

-EFFECTIVE, BUT EASY, ACTIONS YOU CAN TAKE ON YOUR OWN NOW TO BE HAPPY IN NOVEMBER!
+EFFECTIVE, BUT EASY, ACTIONS YOU CAN TAKE ON YOUR OWN NOW!

 Helping register voters is proven to be the most effective way to get people to turn out on Election Day:

 - Send an email to your networks urging them to check their registration status through Vote.org.
 This organization helps people register and follows up by texting reminders as Election Day gets closer.

 - Send an email or text to the young people in your life (13-17 year olds) encouraging them to take the Vote.org pledge to register.
 They’ll be asked for their first name, birth date, and phone number, and Vote.org will text them on their 18th birthday to help them register to vote.

 - Send letters to unregistered voters, urging them to register and vote.
 Vote Forward will send you a research-tested letter template as well as addresses of likely Democrats in key districts.
 You can do this on your own or with your household (though you have to pay for printing and postage).